hyperbx/Marathon/README.md

 - This project is currently not ready for use.

 ### Marathon.Wiki
-- The wiki can be found [here](https://github.com/HyperPolygon64/Marathon/wiki) and links to the available HTML pages included in the repository.
+- The wiki can be found [here](https://github.com/HyperPolygon64/Marathon/wiki) and contains links to the available HTML pages included in the repository.